cloudmesh-community/book/chapters/class/516/overview.md

 example showcasing how to use the technology.
 The minimal length of a review is about 800 words.

-An example for a Technology review is the section about
+An example for such a section is

-* GraphQL
+* GraphQL in the Cloud Computing book

 Alternatively you can prepare several different smaller sections (at least 5) that may not have an example in it but are more of descriptive